ucsb-gradescope-tools/sample-java-diff-plus-mvn-autograder/README.md

 ## grade<i></i>.sh

 A bash script for generating the results of the student submission.
 At the top of this file, you must specify the expected student submisson files.
-This assignment expects files countToN.py, helloFile.py, helloWorld.py, helloStderr.py, readFile.py, and readStdin.py.
-Thus, grade.sh begins with:

-> EXPECTED_FILES="countToN.py helloFile.py helloWorld.py helloStderr.py readFile.py readStdin.py "
+> EXPECTED_FILES="Assignment.java Hello.java"

 # Instructions

 ## Step 1: Clone this template

-* Create a new empty private repo, e.g. with the name PRIVATE-cs8-s18-labxx-gs
+* Create a new empty private repo, e.g. with the name PRIVATE-cs56-m18-labxx-gs
 * Clone the empty repo with `git clone <url>`
 *  `cd` into that directory:
-   > `cd PRIVATE-cs8-s18-labxx-gs`
+   > `cd PRIVATE-cs56-m18-labxx-gs`
 * Add a remote for this sample repo via:
-   > `git remote add template git@github.com:ucsb-gradescope-tools/sample-python-diff-autograder.git`
+   > `git remote add template git@github.com:ucsb-gradescope-tools/sample-java-diff-ant-autograder.git`
 * Pull from this sample repo via `git pull template master`
 * Push to origin with `git push origin master`